NithikaWick/Simple-Counter-App/README.md

 # Simple-Counter-App
-A Simple Counter App using HTML/CSS/JavaScript
+A Simple Counter App using HTML/CSS/JavaScript.
+I made to to practice HTML/CSS/JavaScript....